-The attorneys at the Klein Law Group in Boca Raton, Fort Lauderdale and West Palm Beach, Florida can help individuals burdened with substantial outstanding debt eliminate problem debt relatively quickly without impacting monthly payment amounts.
+The Boca Raton bankruptcy attorneys at the Klein Law Group can help individuals burdened with substantial outstanding debt eliminate problem debt relatively quickly without impacting monthly payment amounts.
 How, you may ask?
 Debt negotiation services are designed to help you obtain the best possible deal with creditors so you can pay off your debt completely, rather than leaving you in a situation where you are making minimum monthly payments that will continue endlessly or that will force you to file bankruptcy.
 Our experienced lawyers have a proven debt negotiation strategy that gives creditors the incentive they need to reach a debt settlement arrangement that is agreeable to both parties.

 If you are a typical American family, you have about $25,000-$30,000 worth of credit card debt (excluding mortgages, car loans, and student loan payments) and you’re paying between $500 to $900 every month in endless minimum payments.

 Unfortunately, at this rate, assuming you stop using the cards, it will take you 20-30 years to pay off your debts using the minimum payment method.